 Modified Duration and Price Sensitivity

 Duration errors cost real money.
 In 2022, the Bloomberg U.S. Aggregate Bond Index carried a duration of 6.0 years versus its long-term average of 4.97 years (Hartford Funds, 2025).
 When yields rose 236 basis points that year, the index lost -13.01%.
-Investors who assumed "bonds are safe" without checking duration got blindsided.
-The practical antidote: know exactly how to translate yield changes into price changes—and when simple duration math breaks down.
+Investors who assumed “bonds are safe” without checking duration got blindsided.
+What actually works: know exactly how to translate yield changes into price changes—and when simple duration math breaks down.

 What Modified Duration Actually Tells You